🎨 TL;DR – The Canvas Cheat Sheet for Artists

 Selecting your canvas

-When it comes to experimentation, it is totally fine to spend only $1-3 on a student canvas, or to get those types of painting canvases you can buy in bulk in your local craft store.
+When it comes to experimentation, it is totally fine to spend only $1-3 on a student canvas or to get those types of painting canvases you can buy in bulk in your local craft store.
 Any size will do, you’re having lighthearted fun here.
 The canvas boards are also a great option, and easy to store.
-You won’t need to go out of your way to find an art supply store that sells the pro artist-grade, so you will also be saving time there.
+You won’t need to go out of your way to find an art supply store that sells the pro-artist-grade, so you will also be saving time there.
 When it comes to what paint to use on canvas, nearly anything goes.
 It is also a personal preference, but any canvas can be a canvas for acrylic paints, and oil!
-For fun experimenting, testing, hobbying, you have options and freedom galore!
+For fun experimenting, testing, and hobbying, you have options and freedom galore!

 Miranda Gamel